ramarya2009/CAD-Library/ParametricEnclosures/README.md

 To Do
 -----

-*  Generic n-sided braced box
+*  Generic n-sided box with finger joint lid
 *  4 sided finger joint box